125 years of FORVIA HELLA

 1965

-Entry into the electronics business - with an all-electric flasher unit
+Entry into the electronics business - with an all-electronic flasher unit

 WMI's entry into the electronics business is hidden behind nine numbers, three letters and three characters.
 Its name: 96 P 2+1+1x18 W 12 V. The company is one of the very first automotive suppliers to venture into the electronics age, with production at the plant in Hamm (Germany).
 The product range from the very beginning later also included electrical switches as well as plugs and sockets for vehicle trailer operation.